-The Find screen appears in the display with the Go To field and the first Contacts entry highlighted.
+The CONTACT LIST screen appears in the display with the Go To field and the first Contacts entry highlighted.

-Tip: You can also access the Find screen from the Contacts menu by selecting Find.
+Tip: You can also access the CONTACT LIST screen from the Contacts menu by selecting Contact List.

-- Enter a name as entered in Contacts.
-(For more information, refer to "Entering Text" on page 15.)
-As you enter letters, the closest match appears on the display. - 3.
-When the desired entry is listed in the display, highlight the entry. - To dial the default number associated with the name, press - Tip: You can select another number assigned to the name by using the Left/ Right navigation keys. - To add or change information for this entry, press Edit. - To show information about this entry, press VIEW. - For more options, press Options.
-The following options pop-up in the display:
+2. Enter a name as entered in Contacts.
+(For more information, refer to "Entering Text" on page 16.)

+As you enter letters, the closest match appears on the display.

+- When the desired entry is listed in the display, highlight the entry. - To dial the default number associated with the name, press

+Tip: You can select another number assigned to the name by using the Left/ Right navigation keys.

+- To add or change information for this entry, press Edit. - To show information about this entry, press VIEW.

-- New Contact Add a new entry to Contacts. - Erase Multiple Erase one or more selected Contacts entries. - Send Txt Msg Create and send a Text message to the selected Contact. - Send Pic Msg Create and send a Picture message to the selected Contact. - Call Dial the number associated with the name. - Send Name Card Via Bluetooth Send a copy of a Contacts entry to another Bluetooth device. - Select an option.
+- For more options, press Options.
+The following options pop-up in the display: - New Contact: Add a new entry to Contacts. - Erase: Erase one or more selected Contacts entries. - New Text Msg: Create and send a Text message to the selected Contact. - New Picture Msg: Create and send a Picture message to the selected Contact. - Call: Dial the number associated with the name. - Manage Contacts: Erase Contacts, Lock Contacts to prevent erasure, or Unlock Contacts to permit erasure. - Send Name Card Via Bluetooth: Send a copy of a Contacts entry to another Bluetooth device.
+(For more information, refer to "Bluetooth" on page 82.) - Select an option.
 The selected option's sub-menu appears in the display.